 Gaye Holud — The Turmeric Ceremony

 A paste of turmeric, sandalwood, and mustard oil is applied to the bride's face, neck, arms, and feet by female relatives.
-Accompanied by singing of traditional Bengali wedding songs, dancing, and feasting.
+What to wear: Yellow is the universal color of Gaye Holud.
+Browse our haldi outfits edit for curated options.

 The Wedding Day